isomerpages/moe-methodistgirlssch/_our-community/ParentLink/Join Us.md

 description: ""
 third_nav_title: ParentLink
 ---
+<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSwr6ksR7xPMpLrWjmP92xUYvLnRA2fU-xRvC23BZPWjapIzO3Y_oxNRX4aio-eA3rM2TTO9pEpfrVO/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>

 ### How you can help:

 Class reps form an important network through which PL functions.
 They are appointed based on indications of interest and recommendations from level reps, PL committee and/or teachers.
 Class reps are encouraged to participate and engage other class parents to support PL events, offer/channel feedback and suggestions relevant to PL, assist teachers/the school when requested and initiate informal activities at class levels.

-Should you be interested in helping in any of the events organized by ParentLink, please [email us](mailto:mgss@moe.edu.sg) .
+Should you be interested in helping in any of the events organized by ParentLink, please&nbsp;[email us](mailto:mgss@moe.edu.sg)&nbsp;.

 ### Parents may also help in other areas: